-With regard to the timing of change in ideas, whether fast or slow, incremental or abrupt, differences among scholars have much to do with the level of ideas they consider (see Schmidt 2008, 2010c).
-Policy analysts have long tended to portray ideas and the arguments in which they are advanced as changing most rapidly, in particular when windows of opportunity open in the face of events, and as old policies no longer solve the problems or fit the politics for which they were designed (Kingdon 1984).
+With regard to the timing of change in ideas and discourse, whether fast or slow, incremental or abrupt, differences among scholars have much to do with the level of generality they consider (see Schmidt 2008, 2010a).
+At the most immediate level, scholars have long tended to focus on policy ideas.
+They have tended to portray them as changing most rapidly when windows of opportunity open in the face of events, and as old policies no longer solve the problems or fit the politics for which they were designed (Kingdon 1984).
 But what remains unclear is whether events drive change in policy ideas or whether ideas open windows, creating new opportunities for policy change.

-Scholars who focus instead on policy programs mostly portray them as the objects of "great transformations" in periods of uncertainty (Blyth 2002) or as "paradigms"--often building on Kuhn's (1970) approach in the philosophy of science.
-These are characterized as having a single overarching set of ideas for which a "paradigm-shift" produces revolutionary, and incommensurable, change (e.g., Jobert 1989; Hall 1993; Schmidt 2002a ch.
+Scholars who focus instead on the intermediate level of policy programs mostly depict them as the objects of "great transformations" in periods of uncertainty (Blyth 2002) or as "paradigms"--often building on Kuhn's (1970) approach in the philosophy of science.
+These are characterized as having a single over-arching set of ideas for which a "paradigm-shift" produces incommensurable or revolutionary change (e.g., Jobert 1989; Hall 1993; Schmidt 2002a ch.
 5, 2010b).
-Here, the problem is that although the concept of paradigm-shift serves nicely as a metaphor for radical ideational change, it offers little guidance as to how, when, or even why a shift takes place, and rules out the coexistence of rival paradigms or the possibility that paradigm change can occur even without a clear idea behind it, say, as the result of layering new policies onto the old in a given policy program (see Schmidt 2010c).
-Finally, philosophical ideas are generally portrayed as most long lasting, and less based in the policy sphere than in the political sphere, where the ideas and arguments tend to be broad concepts tied to normative values and moral principles (Weir 1992:169), ideologies (Berman 1998:21), or "global frames of reference" (Muller 1995).
-Here, the danger is to assume that they never change at all, rather than to look to the ways in which public philosophies may be created and recreated over time, which is often the focus of more historically minded political scientists (e.g., Berman 1998) or historians (e.g., Hunt 1984; Nora 1989).
+Here, the problem is that although the concept of paradigm-shift serves nicely as a metaphor for radical ideational change, it offers little guidance as to how, when, or even why a shift takes place, and rules out the coexistence of rival paradigms or the possibility that paradigm change can occur even without a clear idea behind it, say, as the result of layering new policies onto the old in a given policy program (see Schmidt 2002).

+Finally, philosophical ideas are generally situated at the deepest level of ideas, and therefore the most long lasting.
+They are also often seen as more based in the political sphere than in the policy sphere, as broad concepts tied to normative values and moral principles (Weir 1992:169), whether seen as "global frames of reference" (Muller 1995), structures of 'discourse' (Foucault 2000), 'hegemonic discourse' (Gramsci 1971), or ideologies that set an all-encompassing perspective on reality (Freeden 2003).
+Here, the danger is to assume that philosophical ideas never change at all, rather than looking to the ways in which public philosophies may be created and recreated over time, which is often the focus of more historically minded political scientists (e.g., Berman 1998: 21) or historians (e.g., Hunt 1984; Nora 1989).

-As for scholarly analyses of change in ideas over time, most political scientists go directly to empirical studies, both quantitative as well as qualitative.
+As for scholarly analyses of change over time, most political scientists go directly to empirical studies, both quantitative as well as qualitative.
 Among qualitative studies, process-tracing methods are the most prevalent.
-These show how ideas and arguments are tied to action by serving as guides to public actors for what to do as well as sources of justification and legitimation for what such actors do (see Berman 1998; Blyth 2002).
-In addition to tracing empirically the ideas central to the processes of transformation, such processes can also serve to demonstrate the causal influence of ideas.
+These show how ideas and discourse are tied to action by serving as guides to public actors for what to do and as sources of justification and legitimation for what such actors do (see Berman 1998; Blyth 2002).
+In addition to tracing empirically the ideas and discourse central to the processes of transformation, such processes can also serve to demonstrate the causal influence of ideas.
 This could involve providing matched pairs of cases in which everything is controlled for except the discourse, as in demonstrating the success of neoliberal discourse in economic reform (Schmidt 2002b) or in elucidating the ways in which ideas trap or capture agents, whether through rhetorical traps (Schimmelpfenig 2001) or previous diplomatic agreements that agents find themselves bound to follow, like it or not (Parsons 2003).